chenhong-dkfz/GenomeTornadoPlot/README.md

 1. **gene_name_2**: the name of the second gene (optional).
 1. **score.type**: type of CNV which are computed for focallity scores, "del" as default**(I don't understand.)**.

-if gene_name_2 is not given by user, `MakeData()` function will generate an object for single-gene CNV.
+If gene_name_2 is not given by user, `MakeData()` function will generate an object for single-gene CNV.
 Otherwise it would make an object for twin-gene CNVs **(what do you mean by "twin-gene CNVs" ?)**.

 **(Maybe you should write something little to link TornadoPlots() with previous step.)**